 INTERNATIONAL STUDENT SERVICES: The Center for Global Study and Engagement and the Office of International Admissions collaborate to assist international students along every step of the process, from applying to visiting to a special international orientation and beyond.
 Internationalism thrives in our classrooms, as well as through the College’s emphasis on foreign-language study—the core of Dickinson’s global curriculum.
 You’ll likely encounter someone who knows your language or would like to know it.
 Joining Dickinson, you will know that your presence and viewpoint are welcome.

-Students are expected to cover transportation costs, U.S. health insurance, books, and supplies, as well as spending money.
+Students are expected to cover transportation costs, US health insurance, books, and supplies (estimated at $1,130), as well as spending money.

 FINANCIAL AID: Dickinson offers limited need-based financial aid and merit-based scholarships to international students.
 Financial documentation (Certification of Finances) is required with the application for admission.
 Students applying for financial aid must complete the International Student Financial Aid Application.

-TEST SCORE REQUIREMENTS: Admission is based on academic and testing performance (SAT, ACT, TOEFL, MELAB, or IELTS).
-A score of 100+ is preferred on the Internet-based test (iBT), with Dickinson requiring a minimum TOEFL score of 89.
-Also, a 7 or higher is required for IELTS, and the preferred score on the MELAB is 84, with a minimum of 81 required by Dickinson.
+TEST SCORE REQUIREMENTS: Admission is based on academic and testing performance (SAT, ACT, TOEFL, Pearson, or IELTS).
+A score of 100+ is preferred on the Internet-based test (iBT), with Dickinson requiring a minimum TOEFL score of 90.
+Dickinson is now accepting the Pearson PTE Academic Test, which will require a minimum score of 62.
+You can register online at pearsonpte.com/test-takers/test.
+Dickinson will also accept the IELTS (International English Language Testing System) for which you can register online at ielts.org.
+The minimum score for the IELTS is a 7.0.
 An SAT combined Critical Reading and Math score median is 1210–1350, and ACT composite is 28–31.